syncfusion-content/wpf-docs/wpf/SfChart/Axis.md

 **IncludeStripLineRange**

 By default, [`striplines`](https://help.syncfusion.com/wpf/sfchart/striplines) are drawn up to the chart axis range, if the provided values (Start and Width) exceed the actual range of chart axis.
 It can be avoided by using [`IncludeStripLineRange`](https://help.syncfusion.com/cr/cref_files/wpf/sfchart/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.ChartAxisBase2D~IncludeStriplineRangeProperty.html) property.
 While enabling [`IncludeStripLineRange`](https://help.syncfusion.com/cr/cref_files/wpf/sfchart/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.ChartAxisBase2D~IncludeStriplineRangeProperty.html) property, the axis range will be extended up to the provided stripline range.
-The property can be set as shown in the below code snippet,
+The property can be set as shown in the following code example.

 {% tabs %}